What Is Proposition Betting?

-The options for what you can bet with prop bets vary from sportsbook to sportsbook.
-However, prop bets – such as which team will score the first goal of the game or if a player will score a goal/point, etc. – are nearly unanimous across sportsbooks.
+Prop bets vary from sportsbook to sportsbook in terms of what you can bet on.
+That said, there are a few standard bearers that you’re likely to find wherever you prefer to stake your wagers.
+Props such as which team will score the first goal of the game or if a star player will score a goal/point, etc., are nearly unanimous across sportsbooks.

 Prop Bets in Action

-In hockey, you may see a proposition bet on how many points Sidney Crosby will score in Game 5 of the Eastern Conference finals.
+Because prop bets vary so much in terms of content, there’s not really a standard way of presenting the odds on the line.
+That said, prop bets are almost always a yes vs. no or a vs. b option, so the line will be simple and easy to understand.
+As an example, you might see a proposition bet on how many points Sidney Crosby will score in Game 5 of the Eastern Conference finals.
 The bookmaker will either set a total or leave it as a yes/no outcome.
 Here is what that might look like:

 As you did with totals bets, you can decide whether Sidney Crosby will score more or fewer than 1.5 points in the game.
 The prop could also be as simple as, “Will Sidney Crosby score a goal in Game 5 of the Eastern Conference finals?”
-In this circumstance, you would choose between
+In this circumstance, you would simply choose between “Yes” and “No.”

 Super Bowl Prop Bets